himelbrand/react-native-ble-peripheral/README.md

 ```

 DOCs and project is under development
-Any help would be welcom...
+Any help would be welcome...
 feel free to contact me